 Grey water is a valuable resource

-In times of drought that South Africa is experiencing, instead of releasing your grey water into the sewer lines, your grey water can be utilised in your garden to keep your living space green and benefit the flora and fauna that also suffers in times of drought.
+In times of drought that South Africa has been experiencing, instead of releasing your grey water into the sewer lines, you can utilise this water in your garden to keep your living space green which benefit the flora and fauna that also suffers in times of drought.

-All the grey water piping is redirected into the transfer tank.
-From here, once the tank is full, the pump will kick in and disperse the water wherever you have placed your garden hose.
+Once the sump tank is full a pump will automatically switch on and disperse the grey water to wherever you have placed your garden sprinkler.
 This water is not treated and is only suitable for immediate release into your garden.